Postdoctoral Research Fellow

-I am a PhD researcher at the RITMO Centre for Interdisciplinary Studies of Rhythm, Time and Motion at the University of Oslo.
+I am a postdoctoral researcher at the RITMO Centre for Interdisciplinary Studies of Rhythm, Time and Motion at the University of Oslo.

-With a background in music production and an MSc. in Informatics, my academic interests lie in the cross-section between art and science.
+With a background in music production and an MSc. and PhD in Informatics, my academic interests lie in the cross-section between art and science.

-My current research is centered around sound-motion mappings with 3D motion capture, generative machine learning and the use of AI as a tool for pursuing and understanding creativity.
+My current research is centered around expressive movement with 3D motion capture, generative machine learning and the use of AI as a tool for pursuing and understanding creativity.

 PhD thesis: AI-generated Dance and The Subjectivity Challenge